Grati29/Grati29/README.md

 - **MatLab: Optimization Problem**
   Tackled an optimization problem by employing techniques like *gradient projection* and *the barrier method*, emphasizing strong mathematical modeling.

-- **HTML + CSS: Personal Portfolio Website**
-  Designed and built a responsive portfolio website to effectively showcase my skills and projects.

 - **UiPath Studio: Price Books Tracker**
   Automated the monitoring of product prices, alerting users to discounts or price drops via email.
 <!---